intersystems/InterSystems-IRIS-Smart-Mining-Starter-Pack/README.md

-# Smart Mining Starter Pack
+# IRIS Smart Mining Starter Pack

 This repository holds the initial work we are doing for the mining use cases in Chile including OEE and base model for mining interoperability.